Rajneesh-lab/ENG20009/README.md

 //Add this at the top (global variables): bool alertLogged = false;
 unsigned long lastAlertTime = 0;
-const unsigned long alertCooldown = 30000; // 30 seconds cooldown
+const unsigned long alertCooldown = 30000;
+float lastLuxReading = 0.0;

 //Then update TimerFlagHandler() like this: void TimerFlagHandler(){